Benefits of Writing a Legacy Love Letter to Heirs

 5. Sharing your thoughts

-This might be the hardest part of the letter, but also the most important.
-Taking the time to reflect on your personal values or feelings, or perhaps family history and memories, can be both a comfort and a gift to your loved ones.
-The letter may never feel perfect in your mind, but whatever you choose to share is likely to be treasured by your family.
+This might be the hardest part of the letter—but also the most important.
+Taking the time to reflect on your personal values, life experiences, family history, and memories can be both a comfort and a gift to your loved ones.
+The letter may never feel perfect to you, but whatever heartfelt message you share is likely to be treasured by your family.

-You could start by explaining your estate-planning decisions and expanding on your hope or vision for the wealth you're passing down to your heirs, or the legacy you're shaping with donations to charity.
-You can go further by sharing what you've learned in life, what you wish for your family, and what you hope might happen in the future.
-This part may also include any mementos or family recipes, news clippings, pictures, etc.
+You could start by explaining your estate-planning decisions and expanding on your vision for your family's future and the wealth you're passing down to your heirs, or the lasting legacy you're shaping with donations to charity.
+You can go further and express gratitude, share life lessons, and include any family stories, recipes, news clippings, pictures, or other mementos.

-Keep in mind that developing and crafting this section may take time, introspection, and emotional energy, and may require several drafts.
+Developing and crafting this section may take time and even require several drafts.
 If you feel more comfortable expressing yourself verbally rather than in writing, you might record a video.
 If you go this route, make sure someone has the link to the file or knows how to access the video.

 Next steps

-To be sure, putting these details down in writing creates a significant security issue.
-If you plan to store the letter digitally, it should be on a password-protected drive; if it's a paper copy, it should be in a locked safe.
-(A safe deposit box is an option, as well, but it adds a layer of complexity and can be a multi-step process that can take time.)
+To be sure, putting these details down in writing creates a significant security issue, so it's important to know how to safeguard your documents.
+If you plan to store the letter digitally, it should be on a password-protected drive; if it's a paper copy, lock it in a safe or safe deposit box.

-You'll probably only want one or two people to have the password to the file or the combination to the safe, and these should be people you trust completely, such as a spouse, child, or your executor.
+You'll probably only want one or two people to have the password to the file or the combination to the safe.
+These should be people you trust completely, such as a spouse, child, or your executor.

 Sooner rather than later

 Ultimately, the love letter is meant to enhance your estate-planning documents and provide your loved ones the gift of clarity and control.
-And as the saying goes, there's no time like the present—so start your letter as soon as possible.
-Reach out to your Schwab financial or wealth consultant to discuss your estate-planning wishes and for help crafting a letter that speaks to your particular situation.
+And as the saying goes, there's no time like the present – so start your letter as soon as possible.
+Reach out to your Schwab financial or wealth consultant to discuss your estate-planning wishes and help you craft a letter that speaks to your particular situation.

 Ultimately, the love letter is meant to enhance your estate-planning documents and provide your loved ones the gift of clarity and control.
-And as the saying goes, there's no time like the present—so start your letter as soon as possible.
-Reach out to your Schwab financial or wealth consultant to discuss your estate-planning wishes and for help crafting a letter that speaks to your particular situation.
+And as the saying goes, there's no time like the present – so start your letter as soon as possible.
+Reach out to your Schwab financial or wealth consultant to discuss your estate-planning wishes and help you craft a letter that speaks to your particular situation.